-It is not uncommon for students to find that their interests span more than one lab and the question arises as to whether it is possible to work in more than one lab.
-The general answer is "yes."
-In such cases, the student has a primary research affiliation and a secondary research affiliation.
-Before taking on the secondary commitment, the student should consult with her/his primary research advisor to consider whether she/he is on schedule with research milestones, and how his/her research progress will be impacted by branching out into a second lab.
+Before taking on a secondary mentor, the student should consult with her/his primary research advisor to consider whether she/he is on schedule with research milestones, and how his/her research progress will be impacted by branching out into a second lab.
 Students are encouraged to request meetings with faculty members whose research is of interest to them.